suniljeevan/suniljeevan/README.md

 I am an experienced **Java & Java Full-Stack Developer** with strong expertise in **Spring Boot, REST APIs, JPA/Hibernate, and Microservices architecture**.

-I enjoy building **scalable, clean, and production-ready backend systems**, and I have hands-on experience in:
+I enjoy building **scalable, clean, and production-ready backend systems**, and mentoring **students and professionals** in Core & Advanced Java, Full-Stack Development, and Microservices.
-- Designing RESTful APIs
-- Building microservices from scratch
-- Integrating databases and messaging systems
-- Applying DevOps & cloud-native practices

 I also have a strong interest in **system design, backend architecture, and applied AI in software systems**.